Château Peyredon Lagravette Haut-Médoc 2016 - Cru Bourgeois

 About wine:

-This is a serious Haut-Médoc with black berries, nuts, and a slightly smoky character.
-Medium-bodied, firm, and mellow.
-A serious finish for the appellation.
+This is a robust Haut-Médoc with notes of black berries, nuts, and a hint of smokiness.
+Medium-bodied, firm, and smooth.
+A robust finish for the appellation.
 Best after 2021.

 Yves Beck